McDjXdLol/YoutubePlaylistDownloader/README.md

 **Don't click program when it's downloading otherwise it will be crashed Downloader!**
 Everything that u can click or control is console.
+Soon i will record a YouTube Tutorial because this is too complicated